addyosmani/oust/README.md

 The second parameter to `oust()` is a callback function which will include the array of resources discovered.

+### License

 Released under an Apache 2 license.
+Copyright Google 2014.